 public holiday means a public holiday appointed under the Public Holidays Act 1993.

-public lighting assets means all assets of a distributor which are dedicated to the provision of public lighting including lamps, luminaires, mounting brackets and poles on which the fixtures are mounted, supply cables and control equipment (for example, photoelectric cells and control circuitry), but not including the distributor’s protection equipment (for example, fuses and circuit breakers).public lighting services means the following services provided for the purpose of lighting public places:
+public lighting assets means all assets of a licenced distributor which are dedicated to the provision of public lighting including lamps, luminaires, mounting brackets and poles on which the fixtures are mounted, supply cables and control equipment (for example, photoelectric cells, smart control nodes and control circuitry), but not including the licenced distributor’s protection equipment (for example, fuses and circuit breakers).

+public lighting customer means:

+The Department of Transport and Planning or a municipal council in its municipal district, as the case may be, in respect of public lighting of freeways or arterial roads within the meaning of the Road Management Act 2004;

+a municipal council in respect of all other public lighting assets and services in its municipal district.

+public lighting services means the following services provided for the purpose of lighting public places:

 the operation of public lighting assets, including handling enquiries and complaints about public lighting and dispatching crews to repair public lighting assets;